Surgery for prostate cancer

 Was the surgery successful?

-The prostate gland will be examined under a microscope in the laboratory.
-The doctor will check that the edges of the prostate are clear of cancer, called 'checking the margins'.
+The prostate gland will be examined under a microscope in the laboratory after it has been removed.
+The doctor will check the grade of the cancer cells again. and check that the edges of the prostate are clear of cancer, called 'checking the margins'.

 Negative margins: No cancer cells.